Paducah Gaseous Diffusion Plant: Lawsuits

 In the 1980s, the family of former employee Joe Harding brought a lawsuit relating to medical conditions that they believed he incurred from having worked at the Paducah plant.
 His widow Clara Harding eventually settled the suit for $12,000.

-In 1998 a lawsuit was brought by employees of the plant against Lockheed Martin, one of the operators of the Paducah plant, relating to falsifying of contamination reports.
-The Department of Energy later joined this suit.

-In 1999 a class action lawsuit was brought against the Paducah plant for former and current employees who believed that they had suffered significant medical expenses because of exposure to ionizing radiation at the plant.
+A class action lawsuit was brought against the Lockheed Martin in 1999 for former and current employees who believed that they had suffered significant medical expenses because of exposure to ionizing radiation at the plant.
 The suit was dismissed in 2003 because a judge ruled that the plant was covered by the Price-Anderson Act.

+In 1998 a lawsuit was brought by employees of the plant against Lockheed Martin relating to the falsifying of contamination reports.
+The United States government partially joined the suit in 2003.
+In 2016, Lockheed Martin agreed to pay the government $5 million in a settlement of the allegations that it had violated the Resource Conservation and Recovery Act and knowingly submitted false claims for payment.
+The government gave $920,000 of the settlement to whistleblowers.

 Cleanup status

 The Department of Energy continues to remediate groundwater contamination.
 Significant progress has been made in reducing concentrations of TCE in the groundwater by using pump and treat as well as electrical resistance heating.
 Twenty five out of over 500 inactive facilities at the site have been demolished.
 Other site facilities are being deactivated and prepared for demolition.
-In 2019 314 million dollars was allocated towards the cleanup through an act of legislation.
+In 2019, $314 million was allocated towards the cleanup through an act of legislation.

+One of the largest known refrigeration systems in the world was on site until a safe removal operation began in 2020.
+It held 3,856 tonnes of R-114, an ozone-depleting CFC.
+This has an enormous equivalent global warming potential of 38.56 million tonnes of CO2.
+This amount is equivalent to about half the allowance for all fluorinated gases in the entire European Union in 2023.